Brob2nd/Smash-Remix-Debugged/readme.md

 Halofactory: Creator of the Tap Jump option, programmer for Vanilla Smash Remix.

-Yaruzu: Musician/Arranger of 'Battle - Humans, Demons and...' and 'Lance Battle'
+Yaruzu: Musician/Arranger of 'Battle - Humans, Demons and...', 'Lance Battle' and 'You Will Know Our Names'

 MrMarioBros222: Fixer of the Sandbag 1P Modes crashes and animations changes.

+MichaelthemanX: Sandbag's Announcer

 coffee: Musician/Arranger of the Donkey Kong Jr. Song and part of the Vanilla Smash Remix OST.